Expensent

 Why doesn't my emailed receipt show up in QuickBooks?

-Six common causes, in rough order of likelihood: (1) The file is under 46 KB — silently dropped with no error.
-(2) The sending email is not registered in Receipts → Manage Senders.
+Six common causes, in rough order of likelihood: (1) The file is under 46 KB.
+(2) The sending email is not enabled in Manage forwarding email.
 (3) The file format is not supported — HEIC from iPhone is the usual culprit.
-(4) The email contains multiple receipts crammed into one image.
+(4) The email contains multiple receipts or bills crammed into one file.
 (5) The file is over 20 MB.
 (6) Normal processing delay of several minutes.
-Check the "For Review" tab specifically — forwarded receipts land there, not in your bank-feed transactions.
+Check the "For Review" tab specifically — forwarded documents land there, not in your bank-feed transactions.
 See why forwarded receipts sometimes don't show up for a full diagnostic checklist.

 If your receipts live in your inbox, stop forwarding them one by one.

-Expensent connects to Gmail, Outlook, or IMAP in 5 minutes.
-See every invoice already sitting in your inbox, forward to @qbodocs.com in one click, or create a rule from any email so next time that invoice comes in, it's handled for you.
+Expensent connects to Gmail, Outlook, or IMAP in about 5 minutes.
+Review invoices it identifies in your inbox, forward selected items to QuickBooks in one click, or create a rule from an existing email so matching future invoices are handled when the rule fires.

 Get Started